garyharan/fresh/README.md

 Fresh.Dating will encourage people not to waste their time.
 It will tell you in all honesty if you have no one active near you.

+## Setup instructions

+To run the app locally you will need:

+* Postgresql
+* Redis
+* Yarn
+* Rails
+* Ruby of course

+A few commands you will need to run:

+* bundle
+* rails db:create:all
+* rails db:seed

+And the rest is pretty common Rails setup yack shaving.

+## Testing the app locally

+You can run the integration tests by running `rails test test/integration/`.

+If you want to add a test and see the browser while you are adding steps to the test you can switch the configuration in `test_helper.rb` to use the `selenium_chrome` driver instead of the `selenium_chrome_headless` driver

+Happy hacking!